Day & Time: Thursday, 10:00am-3:50pm

 Instructor: Meryl Gordon

-In drills and in the stories produced outside of class, students will learn the classic styles of organizing and writing, and will begin learning what works best for them on different types of stories.
 We’ll read and analyze many examples of the day’s news, looking at what works, what doesn’t and why.
-We’ll look at what gets covered, what doesn’t, and the impact of both.
-The ethics of journalism will be a constant undercurrent for all our work and discussions.
+We’ll examine which stories get covered, what topics do not draw much scrutiny, and the impact of these editorial decisions.
+We’ll take field trips and hear from guest speakers.
+The ethics of journalism will be a constant undercurrent for all of our work and discussions.